OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 PROS

-• The Contagrip outsole provides great grip and traction on varying terrain
+• The Contagrip outsole provides good grip and solid traction on varying terrain

 • The high cut provides excellent ankle protection